-She worked hard to get her clients prequalified and counseled through the process, then she sends them to someone she knows and trusts.
+She works hard to get her clients prequalified and counseled through the process, then sends them to someone she knows and trusts.
 If they are heading to the coast, she sends them to Monet Brazier, a waterfront specialist with Sell 207 and Bean Group in Searsport, Maine, who lives near the ocean.
 They met years ago at the same brokerage when Brazier started her real estate career.
 They decided to keep in touch, and it has been a good reciprocal relationship.
 Brazier, who grew up in Bethel, refers clients, friends, and family looking to buy or sell properties in the area to Mason.

 “We call each other ‘sisters from another market’ when we share each other’s posts,” Brazier says.